moov-io/terms-dictionary/README.md

 - **unauthorized transaction**<a id="unauthorized-transaction"></a>: The use of a credit or debit card, or other method, to make a payment not authorized by the account holder, often the result of fraud or cybercrime.
 Note that this does not refer to an issuer declining authorization for payment on a transaction.

+- **underbanked**<a id="underbanked"></a>: Having a bank account, but lacking access to additional financial services such as credit cards or loans.

 - **under review**<a id="under-review"></a>: The payment processor practice of reviewing a potentially fraudulent or high-risk transaction prior to submission for processing, usually resulting in a minor delay.

 - **underwriter**<a id="underwriter"></a>: A party that evaluates and assumes another party’s risk for a fee.

+- **void transaction**<a id="void-transaction"></a>: A transaction that’s canceled after being approved, but before being settled.
+Voiding a transaction ultimately removes it from an account statement, unlike refunding.

 ## Sales